 On Mistakes…

 Mistakes happen.
 It’s inevitable that somewhere along the line in your carpentry career or hobby, your going to make a mistake.
 There’s all kinds of mistakes; honest mistakes, dumb mistakes, mistakes stemming from miscommunications & misunderstandings, avoidable mistakes and unavoidable ones.
 No matter the reason, once the deed is done the only thing you can do is reflect, learn and move forward.
 Dwelling, ruminating, pouting and feeling sorry for yourself or angry with yourself are all emotional responses that slow progress.
 Move forward.
 Figure out what happened.
 Sometimes that’s harder then it sounds.
 Sometimes it’s staring you right in the eye.
-Like the “dumb mistake” I made this week on a job site.
+Like the “dumb mistake” I made once on a job site early in my career.

 I was installing barnwood in a customers new & very custom garage.
 When I started the run from the inside corner, away from the last run on the adjacent wall, I never checked the first pieces for plumb.
 I proceeded to keep running all of the boards I had cut, slammed right up against the out of plumb starter boards.
 Then I packed up my tools, cleaned up the job site, and as I was walking out the door I noticed how out of plumb the barnwood was on the wall I had just installed.
 Instead of unpacking my tools and fixing it, I decided I really wanted to get home and would do it the next day.
 Like I said, dumb mistake.
 I knew the customer was very particular, and would be inspecting my work when I left, and I still didn’t fix it right then and there.
 The picture above is a screenshot of the text I received the next morning from the Project Manager.